 Alternatively, you can add the contour map directly to the existing watershed map by creating the contour map using the Home | Add to Map | Layer | Contour command.
 This automatically adds the contour map to the existing watershed map axes.

-Any number of watershed maps can be combined with any other map layers.
+Any number of peaks and depressions maps can be combined with any other map layers.

 The watershed properties contains the following pages:

 Many of the parameters for the watershed map are technical in origin, and a detailed development is beyond the scope of this document.
 For additional information, see the following resources:

 O'Callaghan JF, Mark DM.
 (1984) "The Extraction of Drainage Networks from Digital Elevation Data.”
 Computer vision, Graphics and Image Processing, Vol. 28, 323-344.